chimera-linux/cports/Packaging.md

 There are many more variables that are implicitly exported into the environment, but those are documented elsewhere.

+<a id="hooks_triggers"></a>
+### Hooks and Triggers

+The packaging system lets you provide custom hooks as well as triggers.

+Hooks are scriptlets (simple shell scripts) that will run at specified times during the package installation or removal.
+Triggers are scriptlets that run if something modifies a monitored directory.

+The system supports `install`, `upgrade` and `deinstall` hooks, each having `pre` and `post` variants differentiating whether the hook is run before or after the step.

+The `install` hooks are executed if a package is installed, but not downgraded or upgraded or reinstalled.
+Conversely, the `upgrade` hooks are run on downgrade or upgrade as well as reinstallation, but not clean installation.
+The `deinstall` hooks are run when you uninstall a package, but removal before upgrade or reinstall is not counted.

+Overall, this makes 6 hooks such as `pre-install` and so on.

+Triggers are a different kind of scriptlet.
+Each package is allowed to carry one trigger, and this trigger must have a list of directory patterns set up for it.
+These directory patterns are then monitored for changes, potentially by other packages.
+That means other packages can result in invocation of triggers even if the package providing the trigger is not modified in any way.

+Triggers are fired when the affected directory is modified in any way, this includes uninstallation.

+The scriptlet is provided as a file in the template's directory, named `pkgname.scriptname`, e.g. `foo.trigger` or `foo.post-install`.
+You can use symlinks if you want one scriptlet to be used for multiple hooks.

+If a trigger script is provided, the `triggers` variable must be set appropriately.

+All scriptlets are run as if `set -e`.
+All scriptlets are run with the default shell interpreter (`#!/bin/sh`) regardless of their shebang.
+You should still provide a `#!/bin/sh` shebang, but this is just for style.

+Hooks get passed the new or current package version as the first argument, as well as the old version as a second argument where this is relevant.

+Triggers are passed the directory paths that resulted in the trigger being invoked.

+#### Automatic hooks

+There are certain things that result in a hook being generated automatically, without providing an explicit scriptlet for it.
+If that happens, the potential user script is run after the automatic one.

+##### User and group hooks

+There are automatic hooks for user and group registration.
+These are controlled by the `system_users` and `system_groups` variables that you can specify.
+See the documentation for those.

+These hooks will automatically take care of creating necessary users and groups as well as deactivating them when needed.
+The creation is done in `pre-install` and `pre-upgrade`, while the deactivation is done in `post-deinstall`.

+##### Python precompilation

+The `pycompile_dirs` and `pycompile_module` variables control these, but they can also be added implicitly for all modules inside of `usr/lib/python*/site-packages` if nothing is specified and the modules exist.

+This affects `post-install`, `post-upgrade` for compilation as well as `pre-upgrade` and `pre-deinstall` for removal.

+##### XML/SGML catalog management

+Triggered by the `sgml_entries` and `xml_entries` variables.
+If these are specified, the package should also depend on `xmlcatmgr` or the scriptlets will fail.

 <a id="build_profiles"></a>
 ## Build Profiles